 Cross training shoes are becoming increasingly more common in strength sports.
 These are shoes designed to feel like flexible tennis shoes, but with a strength athlete in mind.
 This being said, they’re constructed slightly different than your standard sneaker.
 A few of these features include stiffer soles, additional heel support, and flexible/durable construction.

-Reebok is now in their eighth iteration of the Reebok CrossFit® Nano.
+Reebok is now in their eighth iteration of the Reebok CrossFit® Nano, but how does it compare to the market’s best cross training shoes?
 In this article, we’re going to take a deep dive look at the Reebok CrossFit Nano 8 Flexweave, and assess how they performed in the gym.
 We’ll break down the Nano 8’s construction, functionality, shoe material, stability, and price.

 Not sold on the Reebok Nano 8 Flexweave?
 Check out comprehensive list of the best cross training shoes on the market!